cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 ### Analytics Engine Datasets

-[Workers Analyics Engine](/analytics/analytics-engine/) provides analytics, observability and data logging from Workers.
+[Workers Analytics Engine](/analytics/analytics-engine/) provides analytics, observability and data logging from Workers.
 Write data points to your Worker binding then query the data using the [SQL API](/analytics/analytics-engine/sql-api/).

 To bind Analytics Engine datasets to your Worker, assign an array of the below object to the `analytics_engine_datasets` key.